mendersoftware/mender-artifact/Documentation/artifact-format.md

 A tar file that contains various header files.

-The reason the `info` file above is not part of this tar file is in case it is decided to move away from `header.tar.xz`, then it is important that the format version is specified outside of `header.tar.xz`.
+The reason the `info` file above is not part of this tar file is in case it is decided to move away from `header.tar.gz`, then it is important that the format version is specified outside of `header.tar.gz`.

 Why is there a tar file inside a tar file?
 See the "Ordering" section.